DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-03-Smart_choices_not_heroic_ones.md

 "How did they get my number?"
 Jason asked.

-"You gave your contact info to the daycare staff before you left," Lina reminded him.
-"In case there were questions about the incident.
-Someone probably shared the witness list with media."
+"Hospital intake records.
+I gave them a false name - *Mr. Chen* - and a fake address, not yours—thought it might help keep you off their radar."
+Milo said. "...
+I gave them your number though, when the ambulance picked you up.
+Emergency contact - Lina was keeping to it.
+Standard procedure.
+I didn't think it would end up on a witness list."

+"You couldn't have known," Lina said firmly.

+"Medical privacy—" Jason started.

+"Doesn't stop everyone," Lina cut in.
+"Especially not when there's a viral video and a 'mystery hero' angle.
+Someone at the hospital probably got offered money.
+Name, address, contact info—everything leaked as a package deal."

-Jason closed his eyes, feeling the weight of his own good intentions.
-Of course he'd left his number.
-He'd wanted to help.
-To follow up.
-To make sure everyone was okay.
+Jason closed his eyes, feeling the weight of his own visibility.
+He'd been unconscious, helpless, and still somehow left a trail.

 "I'm an idiot."
+Milo sagged.
+"I should have known better."

 "You're thorough," Lina corrected.
 "It's one of your better traits.
 Usually."

 "We need new protocols," Milo said, turning back to his computer.
-"Yesterday we talked about safety margins for resonance work.
-But we also need protocols for... this."
+"We talked about safety margins for resonance work.
+But we also need protocols for... for... **this** - Whatever this is."
 He gestured at the cascade of news articles on his screen.
 "Public exposure.
 Media management.
 Identity protection."

 "I'm not sure we're qualified for that," Jason said.

-"Then we'll figure it out together," Lina said.
+"We'll figure it out together," Lina said.
 "Like everything else."

 ---

-They spent the next two hours building a framework.
+They spent the next two hours brainstorming and building a framework.

 Milo pulled up Academy resources on public interaction policies.
 Lina contributed security protocols from her academy training.
 RAE provided historical data on how other practitioners had handled exposure.

-By the time they were done, they had a new section in their growing rule book:
+By the time they were done, they had a new section in their growing rule book.

-**Public Exposure Protocols:**

-**1. No direct media contact without preparation**
-- All interview requests go through group discussion first
-- Prepared statements only, no improvisation
-- Milo handles written communication when possible

-**2. Plausible deniability as default position**
-- "I was helping coordinate evacuation"
-- "I'm not qualified to explain structural mechanics"
-- "I'm glad everyone is safe" - then redirect

-**3. Digital footprint management**
-- New phone number for sensitive contacts
-- Separate devices for resonance-related work
-- Regular monitoring of social media mentions

-**4. Witness management**
-- Follow up with people who were at the scene
-- Gentle steering of narrative toward official story
-- Build relationships with key witnesses

-**5. Recognition response plan**
-- If recognized in public: acknowledge briefly, move on quickly
-- If cornered: Lina or Milo run interference
-- If detained: say nothing without legal representation
+It basically boiled down to: No improvisation when exposed, maintain plausible deniability as a civilian who helped coordinate evacuation, and always have scripted responses ready.
+If cornered, Lina or Milo would run interference.
+If detained, say nothing without legal representation.

-"This feels paranoid," Jason said, reading through the list.
+"This feels a little paranoid," Jason said, reading through the list.

 "It feels necessary," Lina countered.
 "You're going to keep helping people.
 Which means you're going to keep being seen.
 Better to have a plan now than scramble later."

 "She's right," RAE said.
 "These protocols protect not only you but also everyone you work with.
 Visibility carries risks for all of us."

 Jason nodded slowly.
 "Okay.
-So we stay quiet, keep our heads down, let the official story hold."
+So we stay quiet, keep our heads down and let the official story hold."

 "For now," Milo agreed.
 "Though we should also think about long-term strategy.
 You can't hide forever, Jason.
-Eventually, you'll need a public identity that explains what you do without revealing everything."
+This was bound to happen eventually - although I did not expect it to happen this soon.
+Nevertheless, you'll need a public identity that explains what you do and why you were there without revealing everything."

 "Like what?
 'Freelance safety consultant'?"